aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/watermark/insert-text/_index.md

 weight: 30
 ---

-This REST API allows you to insert a watermark text into a document.
-This is a high-level operation that allows inserting a WordArt object into headers/footers in a document.
-The object will appear as a watermark throughout the document.
-The most important request parameters are the following:
+This REST API insert a `Watermark` text.
+The object will appear as a `Watermark` throughout the document.

+The important request parameters are the following:

 |Parameter Name|Type|Query String/HTTP Body|Description|
 | :- | :- | :- | :- |